RamonOpazo/sero/docs/project-trust-session.md

 Trust establishment flow
 1) When a gated action is initiated, the frontend calls ensureProjectTrust(projectId).
-2) If a valid, non-expired trust token exists, continue immediately.
+2) If a valid, non-expired trust entry exists, the client fetches a fresh ephemeral RSA key from the backend and re-encrypts the cached password to produce a new pair { keyId, encryptedPassword } for this request.
 3) Otherwise, show the CredentialConfirmationDialog ("Unlock project").
-4) On confirm, the password is encrypted locally (Web Crypto) producing { keyId, encryptedPassword }.
+4) On confirm, the password is encrypted locally (Web Crypto) to serve the initial request, and the plaintext password is stored in-memory only with a short TTL.
-5) An in-memory token entry is cached for the project with a TTL (default: 30 minutes).
+5) The in-memory entry tracks only the plaintext password and its expiry (aligned to the server’s ephemeral key TTL minus a safety margin).
+No persistent storage.
-6) Sensitive requests include { key_id, encrypted_password } if the backend endpoint requires server-side verification.
+6) Sensitive requests include { key_id, encrypted_password } generated freshly per request.

 Security posture
 - Session-only, in-memory cache with TTL; no localStorage or persistent storage.
-- No plaintext secrets are stored or logged by the frontend.
+- The plaintext password is stored in-memory only for the TTL window to enable per-request re-encryption; never persisted or logged.
 - Optional idle auto-lock can be introduced to reduce exposure window further.
 - Clear trust: users can explicitly lock a project or clear all trust sessions via settings.

 Frontend implementation
 - Provider: ProjectTrustProvider
-  - ensureProjectTrust(projectId): Promise<{ keyId, encryptedPassword }>
+  - ensureProjectTrust(projectId): returns a freshly generated { keyId, encryptedPassword } each time (re-encrypts with new server ephemeral key if in-memory trust exists)
   - isProjectTrusted(projectId): boolean
   - clearProjectTrust(projectId?): void
+- Provider: AiCredentialsProvider (for AI actions) mirrors the same behavior
 - UI: CredentialConfirmationDialog (shared styling) for the password prompt.
 - Integration points:
   - Projects table action "Run AI (project)" calls ensureProjectTrust before streaming.